A compilation of photos of J.Wall doing field research.

 Climate change is amplified is polar regions and could have considerable consequences for biodiversity.
 Boreal regions have warmed more than double the global average and are experiencing increasing precipitation, thawing permafrost, shrinking snow seasons, and increasing shrub and tree encroachment.
 By quantifying the spatiotemporal factors influencing the abundance, distribution, and behavior of key species (namely, Arctic ground squirrels, collared pika, and hoary marmots), we can continue to tease apart complex species-climate relationships to assess species vulnerability.

-See a copy of my dissertation research.
+Link to my dissertation research.

 Past Research Projects